tymyrddin/red-basic/source/docs/system/Privilege-escalation-on-web-server.md

-# Unauthorised privilege escalation on a web server
+# Privilege escalation on a web server

 ## Attack tree